 Sledding, Building Snowmen, Being a Kid

 When we were kids, we called our winter boots, "snow boots," and lived in them for about five straight months.
-Our favorites were the same cheap slip-on models that Napolean Dynamite wears.
+Our favorites were cheap slip-on models.
 However, we can remember countless days of frozen, wet feet after spending all afternoon after school playing outside, because our slip on snow boots had wide openings around the leg that invariably got stuffed full of snow.
 To allow a whole foot to slip into them, they have to have substantial leg openings, but that makes them less than ideal for playing in the snow.
 Kids love these kinds of boots because they don't have to tie any laces, and they can shove them on lickety-split and be out the door, but for an adult who simply wants to play with their kids, but not deal with little kid problems, we recommend Pac boots instead.